Fomo – what it means & what it can do

 - Analyze markets in 3 timeframes (e.g. weekly, daily, 240 minute) and trade in the direction of the dominant trend on the larger timeframe;

-- Use larger timeframes for your analysis and setups, set the order and go do other things;
+- These timeframes allow ample planning.
+When you see a proven setup triggering, set the order and go do other things;

 - Don’t get glued to a 5-minute chart to watch the trade unfold;